torstenboettjer/sandbox/README.md

 | modules/profiles/desktop.nix  |  ~/dotfiles/modules/profiles/desktop.nix  |  Optional: Contains modules for desktop-only apps (like window manager config).  |
 | flake.lock  |  ~/dotfiles/flake.lock  |  Locks the version of Home Manager and nixpkgs used for user configuration.  |

-Environment Flakes (below) will import this flake as an input (e.g., inputs.my-home.url = "path:~/dotfiles").
+Environment Flakes import this user flakes as an input (e.g., inputs.my-home.url = "path:~/dotfiles").

-### The Environment Flakes (Isolated/Project-Specific)
-These are the development environments, tied directly to project code via direnv.

-Directory	Location	Purpose
-Environment Flake Root	~/projects/project-X	Project isolation.
-Manages tools specific to a single project. flake.nix	~/projects/project-X/flake.nix	Defines the devShells.x86_64-linux.default output and pins the specific, potentially older/unstable nixpkgs version needed for the project. shell.nix (or default.nix)	(Optional, imported by flake.nix)	Defines the contents of the shell environment.
-.envrc	~/projects/project-X/.envrc	Contains the single line: use flake to enable direnv integration. flake.lock	~/projects/project-X/flake.lock	Locks the version of nixpkgs used for project dependencies.
-This is the key to isolation.
-Workflow Summary
+### Workflow Summary
 To boot the machine: Run sudo nixos-rebuild switch --flake /etc/nixos#myserver.
 To change your shared user tools: Edit ~/dotfiles/modules/common/default.nix and run home-manager switch --flake ~/dotfiles#<username>.
 To work on a project: cd ~/projects/project-X. direnv automatically loads the project's specific shell, which imports the consistent user packages defined in your ~/dotfiles flake.